 Although not culturally revered, these findings do explain some of the bizarre lifestyle habits honed by our nation's best and brightest.
 After all, Albert Einstein was a complete slob, Winston Churchill was a night owl, and writer Allen Ginsberg was famous for his obscenity.
 They had to be onto something, right?

 Do you agree or disagree with these findings?
-Join the discussion below and shop our décor picks to achieve the "comfortably cluttered" look.
+Join the discussion below.